SimsumMC/woolbattle/README.md

 _The passive perks are very different, you can't actually use them, but they perform things in specific cases.
 For example, give you double the wool amount when breaking one or let you jump higher._

-Pick-Up Items:
+Power-Ups:

-_The pickup items spawn at random locations on the map - if you pick them up you will get random, good effects for a limited period of time._
+_The Power-Ups in form of items spawn at random locations on the map - if you pick them up you will get random, good effects for a limited period of time._